AjroudiRida/Portfolio/README.md

 > Describe 1 - 3 features you will add to the project.

-- Add the desktop version of the header, works and about me sections
+- Complete the desktop version
 - Make the site responsif

 <p align="right">(<a href="#readme-top">back to top</a>)</p>